Gr1N/the-telegram-action/README.md

 # the-telegram-action

+> Project archived, please use https://github.com/appleboy/telegram-action as a better replacement.

 This action wraps the Telegram [postMessage](https://core.telegram.org/bots/api#sendmessage) for posting messages to the target chat or username of the target channel (in the format `@channelusername`).

 ## Use